Register for Classes

 Classes with insufficient registration may be canceled.
 Upon completion of a refund form, fees will be returned to the student for any canceled class(es).

 Withdrawal from Class(es):

-The last day to withdraw from most Fall 2013 classes without a withdrawal notation ("W") is September 7, 2013.
-Students who withdraw from a class between September 8 and October 25, 2013 will have a withdrawal notation for that class on their academic record.
+Check the student calendar for the last day to withdraw from most classes without a withdrawal notation ("W").
+Students who withdraw from a class after the last day to add/drop and before the last day to withdraw will have a withdrawal notation for that class on their academic record.
 Short courses must be dropped before 20% of the course has been completed to be eligible for a drop without "W." For some very short courses, 20% of the course may be the first day of class.
 Review your Schedule/Bill for your course deadlines.

 Pass/No Pass Petitions may be obtained from Admissions & Records or from your instructor.
-For Fall 2013 classes, petitions must be returned with the approval signature from your instructor no later than September 27, 2013.
+Petitions must be returned with the approval signature from your instructor.
 Review your Schedule/Bill for your course deadlines.
 Pass/No Pass grading is not permitted within a student's major.